• Skip to primary navigation

 Work Zone Traffic Crash Trends and Statistics

 Data on fatal traffic crashes in work zones come from the Fatality Analysis Reporting Systems from the National Highway Traffic Safety Administration.1 These data represent crashes coded as occurring in a work zone from all 50 states, the District of Columbia, and Puerto Rico.
 These data are extracted from law enforcement crash report forms, and as such are only as accurate as the data included in those reports.
-Estimates of injuries and total crashes occurring in work zones come from the NHTSA Crash Report Sampling System (CRSS) and the General Estimates System (GES).2 Data on annual vehicular travel in the U.S. comes from the Bureau of Transportation Statistics, U.S. Department of Transportation.3 Data regarding Highway and Street Construction Expenditures in the U.S. comes from the Federal Reserve Bank of St. Louis.4
+Estimates of injuries occurring in work zones come from the NHTSA Crash Report Sampling System (CRSS) (2016-2023) and the General Estimates System (GES)(2014-2015).2 Data on annual vehicular travel in the U.S. comes from the Bureau of Transportation Statistics, U.S. Department of Transportation.3 Data regarding Highway, Street and Bridge Construction Employment in the U.S. comes from the Bureau of Labor Statistics, U.S. Department of Labor.4 These data represent national estimates of employment from all 50 states and the District of Columbia.
+As of July 2024, industry employment data is being used instead of inflation-adjusted Highway and Street Construction Expenditures.
+This is because the employment data provides a more natural benchmark for work zone exposure.
+Trends in the normalized spending data can also be highly sensitive to the choice of cost or price index.

-Over the past 10 years, work zone fatalities have increased from 590 in 2011 to 857 in 2020.
-This equates to more than two persons per day being killed in work zones in 2020.
-Approximately four out of every five work zone fatalities involve a driver of passenger of a vehicle.
-Meanwhile, estimated injuries in work zones have also increased, from 39,000 in 2011 to 44,000 in 2020.
-In 2020, this equates to approximately 120 injuries per day in work zones.
-(Source: NHTSA FARS, GES, and CRSS)
+Over the past 10 years, work zone fatalities have increased from 670 in 2014 to 899 in 2023.
+This equates to more than two persons per day being killed in work zones in 2023.
+Approximately four out of every five work zone fatalities involve a driver or passenger of a vehicle.
+Meanwhile, estimated injuries in work zones have also increased, from 31,000 in 2014 to 39,000 in 2023.
+In 2023, this equates to approximately 107 injuries per day in work zones.
+(Source: NHTSA FARS and CES/CRSS.
+The 2014-2022 fatality data were taken from the FARS final data files, while the 2023 fatality data were from the FARS 2023 Annual Report File [ARF].
+The 2014-2105 estimated injury data were taken from the CES, while the 2016-2023 were from the CRSS.
+All data were downloaded in April 2025.)

-The increase in work zone fatalities and injuries over time has correlated with increased vehicular travel nationally, except in 2020 when travel dropped significantly due to the COVID pandemic (Source: Bureau of Transportation Statistics).
-Conversely, the increase has not correlated with highway construction spending (normalized to 2011 dollars), which has remained relatively constant over the same time period (Source: Federal Reserve Bank of St. Louis).
+In general, the increase in work zone fatalities and injuries over time has correlated with increased vehicular travel nationally, except in 2022 when work zone fatalities and injuries decreased and in 2020 when travel dropped significantly due to the COVID pandemic (Source: Bureau of Transportation Statistics).
+While work zone injuries increased in 2023, the decrease in work zone fatalities occurred even as highway, street, and bridge construction employment continues to rise (Source: Bureau of Labor Statistics).

 Compared to fatal non-work zone crashes, fatal work zone crashes are overrepresented on urban interstates, rural interstates, and rural principal arterials and freeways/expressways.
-(Source: NHTSA FARS)
+(Source: NHTSA FARS.
+The 2021-2022 data were taken from the FARS final data files, while the 2023 data were from the FARS 2023 Annual Report File [ARF].
+All data were downloaded in April 2025.)

-Rear-end collision involvement is consistently higher for fatal work zone crashes than for fatal non-work zone crashes.
+Rear-end collision involvement is consistently higher for fatal work zone crashes than for fatal non-work zone crashes for all roadways except urban collectors and local roads.
 The overrepresentation is most apparent on rural roadways.
-(Source: NHTSA FARS)
+(Source: NHTSA FARS.
+The 2021-2022 data were taken from the FARS final data files, while the 2023 data were from the FARS 2023 Annual Report File [ARF].
+All data were downloaded in April 2025.)

 Driver distraction contributes to fatal work zone crashes more often than to fatal non-work zone crashes.
-The overrepresentation is particularly evident on urban interstates and on all roadway types in rural areas.
-(Source: NHTSA FARS)
+The overrepresentation is particularly evident on rural and urban interstates.
+(Source: NHTSA FARS.
+The 2021-2022 data were taken from the FARS final data files, while the 2023 data were from the FARS 2023 Annual Report File [ARF].
+All data were downloaded in April 2025.)

-Commercial motor vehicles (large trucks with a gross vehicle weight rating of more than 10,000 lbs and buses) are highly overrepresented in fatal work zone crashes as compared to fatal non-work zone crashes.
-In fact, commercial motor vehicles are involved in over 50 percent of fatal work zone crashes that occur on rural interstates.
-(Source: NHTSA FARS)
+Commercial motor vehicles (large trucks and buses with a gross vehicle weight rating of more than 10,000 lbs) are highly overrepresented in fatal work zone crashes as compared to fatal non-work zone crashes.
+In fact, commercial motor vehicles are involved in almost 60 percent of fatal work zone crashes that occur on rural interstates.
+(Source: NHTSA FARS.
+The 2021-2022 data were taken from the FARS final data files, while the 2023 data were from the FARS 2023 Annual Report File [ARF].
+All data were downloaded in April 2025.)

 2 Crash Report Sampling System.
 National Highway Traffic Safety Administration, U.S. Department of Transportation, Washington, D.C.
 Accessible at https://www.nhtsa.gov/crash-data-systems/crash-report-sampling-system.